FIDEScommunity/CompanyPassport/docs/functional/use-case-founding-company.md

 An identification number for legal entities and partnerships issued by the Dutch Chamber of Commerce to a legal entity.
 The RSIN is automatically provided to the Dutch Tax Office who uses the RSIN to generate other identifiers.
-Not all Dutch legal entities get an RSIN For instance sole proprietorship (“eenmanszaak”).
+Not all Dutch legal entities get an RSIN (for example sole proprietorship (“eenmanszaak”)).

 ### VAT ID

 In Dutch “BTW ID”.
-The company applies for tax identification and VAT registration with the Tax Authority (Belastingdienst), which verifies the company&#39;s legal status and tax eligibility to ensure national tax regulation compliance.
+The company applies for tax identification and VAT registration with the Tax Authority (Belastingdienst), which verifies the company's legal status and tax eligibility to ensure national tax regulation compliance.

 ### Bank Account Number